paketo-buildpacks/php/rfcs/0001-restructure.md

 ## Unresolved Questions and Bikeshedding

-* php-httpd/php-nginx also sets a start command for fpm that is also set by php-fpm.
-Does the spec allow an elegant way for start cmds set by 2 buildpacks to run together?
+* ~~php-httpd/php-nginx also sets a start command for fpm that is also set by php-fpm.
+Does the spec allow an elegant way for start cmds set by 2 buildpacks to run together?~~ No

-* Is buildpack.yml the best way to detect if the app should be run on builtin/httpd/nginx?
+* ~~Is buildpack.yml the best way to detect if the app should be run on builtin/httpd/nginx?~~ Consensus is to use env variables.

-{{REMOVE THIS SECTION BEFORE RATIFICATION!}}

 ## Notes